trbngr/thetamind/README.md

 They are pretty simple though.
 Sorry for the lack of docs.

-The work in the following way.
+They work in the following way.

 ### factory def
 ```